ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: macos_available(major, minor=0, patch=0)

+   :param int major: Major version
+   :param int minor: Minor version
+   :param int patch: Patch level
-   Returns true iff the current macOS version is at least the version specified.
+   :return: True iff the current macOS version is at least the version
+            specified.
 Use this like the "@available" construct in Objective-C.
+   :rtype: bool

    .. versionchanged:: 10.4